Literary Elements: The 7 Building Blocks of an Epic Story

 Worksheets

-Worksheets can help you craft characters, develop your plot, and build your world.
-The creative writing prompts I sell on Esty each include worksheets to help you with various aspects of storytelling.
-The thriller prompts have a character-building worksheet, the horror prompts have a monster-building worksheet, and the fantasy prompts have a world-building worksheet.
+The thriller prompts include a character-building worksheet, the horror prompts have a monster-building worksheet, and the fantasy prompts have a world-building worksheet.

 Literary Elements Versus Literary Devices

-Literary elements are the big picture things that are essential to every story.
-Every story needs a plot, a character, a setting, etc. These aren’t negotiable.
 Literary devices, on the other hand, are optional.
-They are techniques that authors can use to make their story stand out or to play with literature in fun ways.
+They are techniques that authors can use to make their stories stand out or to play with literature in fun ways.

 There are numerous examples of literary devices used in literature, novels, poetry, and even Shakespearean classics.